-The CPE Equivalency option will provide the student with a clinical experience which may be completed in the place of, or in addition to, an accredited Clinical Pastoral Education (CPE) program.
+The CPE Equivalency Option will provide the student with a clinical experience which may be completed in the place of, or in addition to, an accredited Clinical Pastoral Education (CPE) program.
 The CPE Equivalency option enables the full-time working student to complete a professionally supervised ministry experience.
 Only students who are working full-time may enroll in CPE Equivalency.

-The CPE Equivalency requires a clinical experience at DuPage County Convalescent Center or a site approved through consultation with the Associate Director of Supervised Ministry.
-Each of these sites offer some flexibility regarding hours.
+The CPE Equivalency requires a clinical experience at DuPage County Convalescent Center or other approved site listed on the Supervised Ministry Web page or through consultation with the Associate Director of Supervised Ministry.
+These sites offer some flexibility regarding hours.

 Students applying must be able to complete 160 hours of ministry-or approximately 16 hours per week for ten weeks--unless the student negotiates an alternative schedule with the site supervisor.

-An application form for CPE Equivalency and biographical statement (available on the Supervised Ministry Web page) must be submitted to the Associate Director of Supervised Ministry for approval by the registration deadline for the quarter in which the student intends to enroll.
+An application form for CPE Equivalency and autobiographical statement (available on the Supervised Ministry Web page) must be submitted to the Associate Director of Supervised Ministry for approval by the beginning of December.